LibrariesHacked/england-librarydata/library-db.md

 update libraries set postcode = 'RG2 9JR' where name = 'Arborfield Container' and authority_id = 148 and postcode is null;
 update libraries set postcode = 'RG10 8EP' where name = 'Wargrave' and authority_id = 148 and postcode = 'EG10 8EP';
 -- tsk
-update libraries set postcode = 'TA24 8NP' where name = 'Porlock' and authority_id = 113 and postcode = 'TA24 7HD';
+update libraries set postcode = 'TA24 8NP' where name = 'Porlock' and authority_id = 113 and postcode = 'TA247HD';

 -- and update the eastings and northings for those postcodes update libraries l set easting = p.eastings, northing = p.northings from postcodes p where replace(p.postcode, ' ', '') = replace(l.postcode, ' ', '')
-and l.easting is null
+and l.easting is null;
 ```

 - Then create a convenient geometry column.